-Intramedullary rods are known to be used for the first time in World War II (1939) to fix femur fractures in soldiers.
+Intramedullary rods are known to be used for the first time in World War II (1939).
+They were used to fix femur fractures in soldiers.
 Gerhard Kuntscher, a German surgeon is the one who used intramedullary nailing for the first time.
 The use of IM nails for fracture fixation helps in quick recovery when compared to traditional ways like plaster application or traction.
 This became a huge advantage for soldiers during World War II.

 Why are IM Nails known as Locking Nails?

-The cross-sectional structure of IM nails was ‘V’ or triangular-shaped earlier and later, it was changed to the presently used clover-shape to make it more stable.
-Besides this, stainless steel was the choice of material for the manufacturing of IM nails but, with time, titanium became the preference for having better biocompatibility and lower mechanical failure rates.
+The cross-sectional structure of IM nails was ‘V’ or triangular-shaped earlier.
+Later, it was changed to the presently used clover-shape to make it more stable.
+Besides this, stainless steel was the choice of material for the manufacturing of IM nails.
+But, with time, titanium became the preference for having better biocompatibility and lower mechanical failure rates.